guy111a/wireless-remote-control---client-server-arch/README.md

 Regarding the UDP & TCP choices, this was done in order to have a chance to practive and understand the diferences btween them.
 TCP - two way communication
 UDP - one way communication

+Hardware in this project:
+1. RF 433 mhz Transmitter
+2. RF 433 mhz receiver ( the same modules i used in my electric skeateboard project for the controller )
+3. Arduino nano
+4. Arduino uno
+5. Joystick breaker board for arduino
+6. 3 Computers for testing the Socket parts.
+(Win11, MacOS, Linux(wsl2 & RPI4)

+* I may connect the system to drive the Tank project that is currentky awates parts to arrive, so keep checking this project.